maelle/simplymaelle/content/post/2023-01-02-reading-notes-git-in-practice/index.md

   - good practice
   - books
   - git
-rmd_hash: 4540565d08c22e78
+rmd_hash: c52c7fe9533eab6f

 ---

 While preparing materials for teaching Git a few months ago, I re-read Suzan Baert's excellent [post about Git and GitHub](https://suzan.rbind.io/2018/03/reflections-4-months-of-github/), where she [mentioned](https://suzan.rbind.io/2018/03/reflections-4-months-of-github/#final-thoughts) having read ["Git in Practice" by Mike McQuaid](https://www.manning.com/books/git-in-practice).
 I added the book to my [Momox](https://en.wikipedia.org/wiki/Momox) alerts, where it got available a few weeks later.
+The book source is on [GitHub](https://github.com/MikeMcQuaid/GitInPractice#readme).

 Here are my reading notes, since I hope this habit of writing book learnings will stick.
 These notes are of limited generalizability, depending on what your own Git practice and knowledge are.

 ## First impressions